Giant and robust Josephson diode effect in multiband topological nanowires

 where the sum runs over all positive-energy eigenstates.
 Fig.~\ref{FIG.1}(d) displays the total current, $I_{\text{tot}}=I_{4\pi}+I_{2\pi}$ (red line), which develops a global maximum distinct from its minimum.
 Consequently, the critical currents become asymmetric, $I_c^+ \neq I_c^-$, with $I_c^{\pm}=\max[\pm I_{\text{tot}}(\phi)]$.
 This asymmetry constitutes direct evidence of the Josephson diode effect, characterized by the efficiency $\eta=(I_c^+ - I_c^-)/(I_c^+ + I_c^-)$.
 In this multiband regime, the JDE originates from the competition between the fractional current $I_{4\pi}$ and the conventional component $I_{2\pi}$.

-We refer to realistic parameters from experiments on InAs and InSb nanowires placed on Nb or Al superconductors~\cite{2021_PRL_Das_Sarma}.
-The nanowire width is $L_y = 130\,\text{nm}$ and the effective lattice constant in the $x$-direction $a_x$ is taken to be $4\,\text{nm}$.
-Then $m^* = 0.04m_e$, with SOI strength $\alpha_x = 0.1 \,\text{eV}\cdot\mathring{\text{A}}$ and BCS pairing potential $\Delta = 2.4\,\text{K}$ ($0.2\,\text{meV}$).
-The corresponding tight-binding parameters for numerical study are $t_x = 200\Delta$, $\alpha_x=6\Delta$, $\alpha_y=1.3\Delta$, and let $\Delta=1$ for convenience.
-Further, to enable a deep topological phase regime for our study, the Fermi surface can be adjusted to be halfway between the two eigenmodes at $k_x=0$, which determines the value of $\mu_0$.
-We consider a short junction limit with a normal region length $N_\text{N}=2$, and the Josephson current is computed using the recursive Green's function method~\cite{Sunqingfeng2016PRB,Sunqf2024PRL}:
+We adopt experimentally realistic parameters for InAs and InSb nanowires proximitized by Nb or Al superconductors~\cite{2021_PRL_Das_Sarma}: with $L_y = 130\,\text{nm}$, $m^* = 0.04m_e$, $\alpha_x = 0.1 \,\text{eV}\cdot\mathring{\text{A}}$ and $\Delta = 2.4\,\text{K}$ ($0.2\,\text{meV}$).
+Taking the effective lattice spacing along the $x$ direction to be $a_x = 4\,\mathrm{nm}$, the corresponding tight-binding parameters are $t_x = 200\Delta$, $\alpha_x=6\Delta$, $\alpha_y=1.3\Delta$, and let $\Delta=1$ for convenience.
+The chemical potential $\mu_0$ is set such that the Fermi level crosses an odd number of subbands, ensuring the emergence of MBSs.
+Moreover, the Fermi level is set to lie midway between the two eigenmodes at $k_x = 0$.
+We consider the short junction with a normal region length of $N_\text{N}=2$.
+The Josephson current is evaluated using the recursive Green's function method~\cite{Sunqingfeng2016PRB,Sunqf2024PRL}, which efficiently avoids the computational cost in exact diagonalization for large system sizes

 Here, the particle number on the left lead is defined as $\hat{N}_{\text{L}} = \sum_{i_x\leq0,i_y}\sum_{\sigma=\uparrow,\downarrow}c_{\boldsymbol{i}\sigma}^{\dagger} c_{\boldsymbol{i}\sigma}$, with $\Gamma_z=\sigma_z\otimes I_{N_y\times N_y}$ and $\hat{T}$ is the hopping matrix connecting the left superconductor to the normal region, $G_{\text{NL}}^<(t,t)$ is the lesser Green's function.
 For simplicity, we often set $e=\hbar=1$.